-The Group complies with all applicable laws and regulations for maintaining a secure workplace and protecting workers from occupational hazards.
-There was no material non-compliance with these laws that may have significant impact on the Group during the Reporting Period.
-Due to the Group's heavy emphasis on providing significant attention to the quality of working environment for employees, distinct health and safety guidelines and regulation are set in synchronicity with relevant laws and regulations with further alignment with environmental and sustainable practices.
-We have formulated the Occupational Safety, Health and Environment Policy which has been considered alongside global standards and procedures.
-The Occupational Safety, Health and Environment Policy is applicable to all employees and temporary staff across the Group.
+Adhering to relevant laws and regulations, the Group ensures a secure workplace and safeguards workers from occupational hazards.
+There were no significant instances of non-compliance with these regulations during the Reporting Period.
+Reflecting the Group's strong focus on enhancing the quality of the work environment for employees, specific health and safety guidelines are established in harmony with applicable laws, environmental standards, and sustainable practices.
+The Occupational Safety, Health, and Environment ("OSHE") Policy, developed in alignment with global standards and procedures, applies to all employees and temporary staff throughout the Group and its affiliates.

-Aspect Relevant Laws and Regulations Jurisdiction Workers' Health and Safety Occupational Safety and Health Act 1994 Construction Industrial Development Board Act 1996 Prevention and Control of Infectious Disease Act 1988 Factories and Machinery Act 1967 Factories and Machinery (Building Operations and Works of Engineering Construction) (Safety) Regulations 1986 Worker's Standard Accommodation and Amenities (Amendment) 2019 Malaysia Working Environment Workplace Safety and Health Act Singapore Occupational Safety and Health Ordinance (Cap.
-509) Employees' Compensation Ordinance (Cap.
-282) Hong Kong Environmental Quality Act 1974 (Act 127) Prescribed Activities (Opening Burning) Order 2000 Environmental Quality (Scheduled Wastes) Regulations 2005 Malaysia
+Aspect Relevant Laws and Regulations Jurisdiction Workers' Health and Safety Construction Industrial Development Board Act 1994 Malaysia Prevention and Control of Infectious Disease Act 1988 Worker's Standard Accommodation and Amenities (Amendment) 2019 Occupational Safety and Health (Amendment) Act 2022 Occupational Safety and Health (Construction Work) (Design and Management) Regulations 2024 Working Environment Workplace Safety and Health Act Singapore Occupational Safety and Health Ordinance (Cap.
+509) Hong Kong • Employees' Compensation Ordinance (Cap.
+282) Environmental Quality (Amendment) Act 2024 Prescribed Activities (Opening Burning) Order 2000 Malaysia Environmental Quality (Scheduled Wastes) Regulations 2005

-The Group takes extensive measures to ensure the safety of our business premises, such as the conduction of workplace safety and health inspections, and any non-compliance will be reported during the scheduled health and safety committee (the "Committee") meetings.
-Through this standardised process, it is ensured that the Group complies with both the legal requirements and its internal standards.
+The Group implements effective measures to protect the security of our business facilities, including conducting workplace safety and health inspections.
+Any instances of non-compliance are promptly reported during scheduled meetings.
+This standardised procedure guarantees that the Group adheres to both legal mandates and internal regulations.